Bombing of Aizawl: Denial

-Indira Gandhi denied the use of the IAF in the bombing of Aizawl.
+Prime Minister Indira Gandhi denied the use of the IAF in the bombing of Aizawl.
 In a statement to the Hindustan Standard on 9 March 1966, Gandhi responded to the claim by denying it.
 She elaborated by stating that the use of the IAF was to drop men and supplies.

 The Government of Assam denied the aerial bombing of Aizawl.
 This was due to the lack of evidence from independent agencies.
 However, sources from the Indian Army stated that due to the inability to deploy supplies via helicopters being shot at, the IAF called for air strikes by jet fighters on 5 March.
 Chief Minister Bimala Prasad Chaliha stated via a report that the MNF's intention to burn down the Assam Rifles Headquarters led to the burning of Aizawl.
 The MNF who set fire to the market area hoped the winds would carry the fire to the Assam Rifles allegedly backfired.

 Indian historians eventually admitted the aerial bombing of Aizawl had occurred.
 Matthew Thomas, a commanding officer in the operations, recalled that the IAF was utilised to scatter the hostile positions around the battalion area.
 It succeeded in scattering the hostiles, but at the cost of Aizawl catching on fire.
 From 9–13 March, the IAF also bombed Demagiri to relieve the garrison there according to Thomas.